GoogleChrome/web.dev/src/site/content/en/blog/site-speed-and-business-metrics/index.md

 your business success.
 In general we recommend starting with the [Core Web Vitals](/vitals/#core-web-vitals).
-The [web-vitals.js](https://github.com/GoogleChrome/web-vitals) library can help you measure some of the Core Web Vitals in the field, although note that [browser support isn't 100%](https://github.com/GoogleChrome/web-vitals#browser-support).
+The [web-vitals.js](https://github.com/GoogleChrome/web-vitals) library can help you measure some of the Web Vitals in the field, although note that [browser support isn't 100%](https://github.com/GoogleChrome/web-vitals#browser-support).
 Beyond the Core Web Vitals, the [Other Web Vitals](/vitals/#other-web-vitals) are also worth checking out.
 You can also define [custom